Xilinx/Vitis-AI-Tutorials/Tutorials/RESNET18/README.md

 This way to encode the ImageNet classes is applied consistently in this tutorial by all the python scripts that evaluate the top-1 and top-5 average prediction accuracy of the CNN.

-If you wish to download the ImageNet original  ``val.txt`` file for all the 50000 images of the validation dataset, you have to execute the following commands (be careful not to overwrite the ``val.txt`` file of this repository):
+If you wish to download the ImageNet ``original val.txt`` file for all the 50000 images of the validation dataset, you have to execute the following commands (be careful not to overwrite the [short val.txt](files/ImageNet/val.txt) file of this repository):

 ```bash
 mkdir tmp